The orange Tabby Cat is known for its striking fur that comes in a huge variety of orange shades.

 #2 Orange Tabby Cats are not a breed

-Some purebred cat breeds like the magnificent red Maine Coon above have orange tabby as a color option, but many orange tabby cats are mixed breed rather than purebred.
+Some purebred cat breeds like the magnificent red Maine Coon below have orange tabby as a color option.
+But many orange tabby cats are mixed breed rather than purebred.

 #3 Orange Tabbies come in different shades